The Beast in Me (TV series): Reception

+Critical response

-The review aggregator website Rotten Tomatoes reported an 83% approval rating based on 52 critic reviews.
-The website's critics consensus reads, "A cut above the usual murder mystery, The Beast in Me stages a psychological duel that crackles with tension thanks to Claire Danes and Matthew Rhys' superb performances."
-Metacritic, which uses a weighted average, gave a score of 71 out of 100 based on 28 critics, indicating "generally favorable" reviews.
+The review aggregator website Rotten Tomatoes reported an 85% approval rating, based on 71 critic reviews, with an average rating of 7.7/10.
+The website's critics consensus reads: "A cut above the usual murder mystery, The Beast in Me stages a psychological duel that crackles with tension thanks to Claire Danes and Matthew Rhys' superb performances."
+Metacritic, which uses a weighted average, gave a score of 71 out of 100, based on 29 critics, indicating "generally favorable" reviews.